 Please keep reading to discover five ITSM trends that may indeed change service management in the year ahead.This article, via @TOPdesk, looks at five trends that may indeed change service management in the year ahead. #ITSM Click To Tweet

-1. AI solutions begin to focus toward augmented intelligence
+1. AI solutions begin to focus on augmented intelligence

-For most service organizations, solutions based on AI remain an interesting consideration or added value, rather than a specific game-changer that some promised it would be.
+For most service organizations, solutions based on AI remain an interesting consideration or added value, rather than a specific game-changer for ITSM in 2020 that some promised it would be.

 Now, don’t get me wrong.
 AI has tremendous power in the long run, but not everyone is ready for it.
 Thus, not all AI technology is mature enough for all organizations to realize any benefit.AI has tremendous power in the long run, but not everyone is ready for it, says @TOPdesk. #AI #ArtificialIntelligence Click To Tweet